AndreaRanalliITS/reti-arena/README.md

 # Reti arena project

-This project aims to create a simple but functioning arena fps game for my final thesis @ Reti S.p.A. , only using opensource programs such as Godot for the game engine, Trenchbroom / Blender for 3D models.
+This project aims to create a simple but functional arena fps game for my final thesis @ Reti S.p.A. , only using opensource programs such as Godot for the game engine, Trenchbroom / Blender for 3D models.

 ### Credits